Penaeus monodon: Invasive species

 The first occurrence of P. monodon in the U.S. was in November 1988.
 Close to 300 shrimp were captured off the Southeastern shore after an accidental release from an aquaculture facility.
 This species can now be caught in waters from Texas to North Carolina.
-Although P. monodon has been an invasive species for many years, it has yet to grow large established populations.
+Although P. monodon has been an invasive species for many years, it has yet to grow large, established populations.
 Escapes in other parts of the world, though, have led to established P. monodon populations, such as off West Africa, Brazil, and the Caribbean.

 Habitat

 P. monodon is suited to inhabit a multitude of environments.
 They mainly occur in Southeastern Asia, but are widely found.
-Juveniles of P. monodon are generally found in sandy estuaries and mangroves, and upon adulthood, they move to deeper waters (0- 110 meters) and live on muddy or rocky bottoms.
+Juveniles of P. monodon are generally found in sandy estuaries and mangroves, and upon adulthood, they move to deeper waters (0– 110 m) and live on muddy or rocky bottoms.
 The P. monodon has shown to be nocturnal in the wild, burrowing into substrate during the day, and coming out at night to feed.
 P. monodon typically feed on detritus, polychaete worms, mollusks, and small crustaceans.
 They feed on algae, as well.
 Due to their nutrient-rich diet, these shrimp are unable to consume phytoplankton because of their feeding appendages, but they are able to consume senescent phytoplankton.
 They also commence mating at night, and can produce around 800,000 eggs.